 Citing poor enforcement of labour laws and "superficial audits" by buying brands, the ICN called on the industry and government to map supply chains and publish sourcing details.
 It also called for factories that upheld standards to be rewarded. —Thomson Reuters Foundation

-KARACHI: Gold prices in the local market increased by Rs900 per tola on Friday despite a decline in the international...
+KARACHI: Gold prices in the local market rose by Rs1,850 per tola on Wednesday.According to data released by All Sindh...